jfitisoff/site-object/README.md

 require 'site-object'
 require 'watir-webdriver'

 # Create a site object.
 Watir will try to load Firefox.
-If you don't have Firefox installed you can
+If you don't have Firefox installed
-# substitute another browser if you have installed the driver for it.
+# you can substitute another browser if you have installed the driver for it.
 site = RubyLangSite.new(base_url: "https://www.ruby-lang.org", browser: Watir::Browser.new, language: "en")

 # Load the landing page.
-Since you've just created the site object you haven't navigated to any
+Since you've just created the site object you haven't navigated to
-# page yet.
-The site object figures this out by looking at the browser URL and automatically loads
+# any page yet.
+The site object figures this out by looking at the browser URL and
-# the page.
+# automatically loads the page.
 The method call will return a LandingPage object.
 site.landing_page

 # Get the landing page again.
-No navigation occurs this time because the site object sees that it's
+No navigation occurs this time because the site object sees
-# already on the landing page.
+# that it's already on the landing page.
 site.landing_page

-# Drill down to the news page from the landing page by clicking on the link to the news page in the
+# Drill down to the news page from the landing page by clicking on the link to the news page
-# landing page's footer bar.
+# in the landing page's footer bar.
 site.landing_page.footer_bar.news.click

 # You're now on the news page.
 The site object knows about this.
-You can confirm that by asking for
+You can confirm that by
-# the current page.
-The new page has been defined for the site so the site object will look through
+# asking for the current page.
+The new page has been defined for the site so the site object
-# all of its pages, determine that it's on the news page and then return a page object for it.
+# will look through all of its pages, determine that it's on the news page and then return a page
+# object for it.
 site.page

 # The news page will display the 10 most recent Ruby posts from the news feed.
-Ask the site how many
+Ask the site
-# posts are on the page:
+# how many posts are on the page:
 site.page.posts.length

-# If the site object sees a method it doesn't recognize it delegates the method to the current page,
+# If the site object sees a method it doesn't recognize it delegates the method to the
-# if it recognizes it.
-So it's often possible to avoid explicit calls to pages if you want to do
+# current page, if it recognizes it.
+So it's often possible to avoid explicit calls to pages
-# that.
+# if you want to do that.
-site.landing_page # Go to the landing page unless you're already on it. site.landing_page.posts.length # Should return 4. site.header_bar.news.click # Method call gets delegated to the landing page and the click navigates you to the news page. site.page # You should get a news page object back here since you should be on the news page. site.posts.length # Should return 10 since the news page normally displays 10 summaries. site.posts[0].title.text # Get the title text of the most recent post. site.posts[0].continue_reading.click # Drill down on the most recent post.
+site.landing_page # Go to the landing page unless you're already on it. site.landing_page.posts.length # Should return 4. site.header_bar.news.click # Method call gets delegated to the landing page. site.page # You should get a news page object back here since you should be on the news page.
+site.posts.length # Should return 10 since the news page normally displays 10 summaries.
+site.posts[0].title.text # Get the title text of the most recent post. site.posts[0].continue_reading.click # Drill down on the most recent post.